-Except for the batten distance, the battens are laid according to the instructions in part 3 (above).
+Except for the batten distance, the battens are laid according to the instructions in section 3.

 The first and last rows of battens are laid with a distance of 100 mm from the wall to the centre of the batten.